justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/currencies/adding-a-new-currency/README.md

 # Adding a New Currency

-Liferay Commerce pre-configures multiple currencies to be available for use, out of the box.
+Liferay Commerce pre-configures multiple currencies to be available for use, out-of-the-box.
 Currencies that are not available by default may be easily added.

 This article details how to add a new currency to your store.